Running watches that let you run without needing your phone for music or GPS, that’s the goal.

 7: Apple iWatch 3

 The Apple iWatch 3 is still an awesome watch.
-The iWatch 4 might have come with the cool ECG features and a faster processor, but the Apple iWatch 3 is still a serious contender.
-In the recent Amazon Prime day, the prices were reduced even further so you will have little regret in buying one as the price and features are still great.
+The iWatch 4 might have come with the cool ECG features and a faster processor, the Apple Watch 5 topped that with an always on screen but the Apple iWatch 3 is still a solid contender.
+In the recent November sales, the prices were reduced even further so you will have little regret in buying one as the price and features are still great.
 It’s swim-proof which will appeal to the aqua minded.

 Apple iWatch 3 Features